pace-neutrons/pace-developers/euphonic/validation/03_ab2tds.md

   points in each section that you want to plot, but I'm only plotting one section.
 That's why this value is a list rather than just an integer.

 ### With Interpolation
+As we are testing Euphonic's interpolation and structure factor calculation, rather than Ab2tds' interpolation, it has been decided not to validate against Ab2tds' interpolation.
+Information about running Ab2tds with interpolation is left here for completeness.

 This requires a q-point grid file that has had the above preprocessing steps to be turned into an .md5 file, and an input parameter file.
 Run with:
 `make_TDS_DispersionIntensityCurves qpt_grid.md5 input_param_file`
-An example input parameter file is at `lzo/ab2tds/fourier_input/011_scan/intensity_map_interpolation_input.py`.
 This input file needs to match the specific cut you are simulating (docs [here](http://ftp.esrf.fr/scisoft/AB2TDS/DispersionIntensityCurves.html)).
 I will only list the params that are different to the S(q,w) without interpolation calculation:
 * `Nfour_interp=4` Set this to whatever was set in the 'Fourier interpolation of the dynamical matrix' preprocessing step
 * `tth_max=45` This parameter isn't mentioned in the documentation but in the code is documented as 'When searching for maximum contrast angles, the maximum 2theta angle achievable on the beamline'.
 This is used to calculate contrast in the